-HL Global Politics students are required to do two Extension Tasks (ETs).
-And these two oral presentations are (in total) worth 20% of your final mark in the course.
+HL Global Politics students are required to do two oral presentations are (in total) worth 20% of your final mark in the course.

 That’s a lot.

-And, as you may have noticed, there are quite a lot of boxes you’re trying to tick with your ETs.
+And, as you may have noticed, there are quite a lot of boxes you’re trying to tick in this time.
 This article will help you go step-by-step as you prepare your extension presentation and help you to cover all of your bases, within the tight (10 minute) time limit.

 You aren’t required to follow this structure, but it works pretty well.

-Think of your entire ET as an explanation of how your particular (small) case is an example of the Global Political Challenge (GPC) you’ve chosen to explore (more on these below).
+Think of your entire presentation as an explanation of how your particular (small) case is an example of the Global Political Challenge (GPC) you’ve chosen to explore (more on these below).

 For example, if you’ve chosen to look at the GPC “Borders” and your chosen political issue is The Catalan Referendum of 2017, your presentation will use Global Politics ideas (concepts, key terms, perspectives and related cases) to show us how interesting and complicated borders can be.